IgniteUI/igniteui-docfx/en/components/charts/types/spline-chart.md

 <div class="divider--half"></div>

-## Angular Spline Chart Advanced Scenarios
+## Advanced Types of Spline Charts

-For more advanced types of spline charts, use [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control to create other types of spline charts as the following sections demonstrate them.
+The following sections explain more advanced types of Angular Spline Charts that can be created using the [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control instead of `XamCategoryChart` control with simplified API.

 ## Angular Stacked Spline Chart